75mm-studio/security/docs/nda.md

 This is a document for Non-Disclosure Agreement(hereinafter called NDA).
 75mm Studio Co., Ltd. draws up NDA in the case of:
   - Join and the resignation of an employee.
-  - Cooperation with the employee of the cooperative firm.
+  - Cooperation with the employee of the partner.
   - Cooperation with an external company.
   - Cooperation with a service company.
   - The launch of the project.